Men's Business Casual — The Ultimate Guide

 2. Creative Business Casual or "Smart Casual"

-This typically means anything from a blazer or sports coat, button-down shirt, chino pants or dark wash jeans, and either boots, dress shoes, or high-end leather sneakers.
+The most popular type, especially in tech and creative industries.
+This typically means anything from a blazer, button-down shirt, chino pants or dark wash jeans, and either boots, dress shoes, or high-end leather sneakers.

 How to Tell If Clothing Is Business (Dressy) or Casual?